needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 # Get started with Asset SDK

 Asset Manager is a Unity Cloud service that allows you to manage your assets in the cloud.
-You can use Assets SDK to:
+Use Assets SDK to perform the following:

-* Create and read an Asset Project.
+* Create and read an asset project.
 * Create, read, and update:
   * assets
   * datasets
   * files
 * Download files.
 * Create, read, update, and delete collections.
-* Search your Assets in an Asset Project or Organization based on a set of criteria.
+* Search your assets in an asset project or organization based on a set of criteria.
-* Group and count Assets based on a set of criteria.
+* Group and count assets based on a set of criteria.
-* Link and unlink Assets from Projects.
+* Link and unlink assets from projects.
-* Link and unlink Assets from Collections.
+* Link and unlink assets from collections.
 * Start transformations on datasets.
-* Create, read, update and delete the Field Definitions of an Organization.
+* Create, read, update and delete the field definitions of an organization.
-* Add and remove the accepted values of Field Definitions of the `Selection` type.
+* Add and remove the accepted values of field definitions of the `Selection` type.

 This section explains how to set up a basic scene and script to initialize and use the Unity Assets package with Asset Manager.
-The script performs a basic search for all assets of the selected project and displays the results in a simple GUI.
+The script performs a search for all assets of the selected project and displays the results in a GUI.

-Before you begin, make sure you meet the [prerequisites](prerequisites.md).
+Before you begin, verify you meet the [prerequisites](prerequisites.md).

 ## Requirements